 If you are unable to reuse or recycle cooking oil, the next best practical option is to solidify the oil by mixing it with sawdust, cat litter, shredded paper, flour until the consistency is thick enough to easily throw away.

 If you have to throw your oil out, do it the right way.
 Once the oil cools, pour it into a milk carton or non-recyclable container, making sure the container is unbreakable and is sealed tightly to prevent spills and leakages.
-Fat Trapper bags are sold here to tidily collect waste oil for disposal.
+Fat Trapper bags can be purchased to tidily collect waste oil for disposal.